KUBDatalab/SQL/_episodes/08-database-design.md

 - Use Entity Relationship Diagrams to visualise and structure your data.
 questions:
 - What is database design?
+- keypoints:
+- Database design is helpful for creating more efficient databases.
 ---

 ## Spreadsheets